systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ESP, and not in the `/EFI/` subdirectory._

-Inside the `$BOOT/loader/entries/` directory each OS vendor may drop one or more configuration snippets with the suffix ".conf", one for each boot menu item.
+Inside the `$BOOT/loader/entries/` directory each OS vendor may drop one or more configuration snippets with the suffix `.conf`, one for each boot menu item.
 The file name of the file is used for identification of the boot item but shall never be presented to the user in the UI.
 The file name may be chosen freely but should be unique enough to avoid clashes between OS installations.
-More specifically it is suggested to include the machine ID (`/etc/machine-id` or the D-Bus machine ID for OSes that lack `/etc/machine-id`), the kernel version (as returned by `uname -r`) and an OS identifier (The ID field of `/etc/os-release`).
-Example:
+More specifically, it is suggested to include the machine ID (`/etc/machine-id` or the D-Bus machine ID for OSes that lack `/etc/machine-id`), the kernel version (as returned by `uname -r`) and an OS identifier (the `ID=` field of `/etc/os-release`).

-`$BOOT/loader/entries/6a9857a393724b7a981ebb5b8495b9ea-3.8.0-2.fc19.x86_64.conf`.
+Example: `$BOOT/loader/entries/6a9857a393724b7a981ebb5b8495b9ea-3.8.0-2.fc19.x86_64.conf`.

 In order to maximize compatibility with file system implementations and restricted boot loader environments, and to minimize conflicting character use with other programs, file names shall be chosen from a restricted character
 set: ASCII upper and lower case characters, digits, "+", "-", "_" and ".".
-Also, the file names should have a length of at least one and at most 255 characters (including file name suffix).
+Also, the file names should have a length of at least one and at most 255 characters (including the file name suffix).

-These configuration snippets shall be Unix-style text files (i.e. line separation with a single newline character), in the UTF-8 encoding.
-The configuration snippets are loosely inspired on Grub1's configuration syntax.
-Lines beginning with '#' shall be ignored and used for commenting.
-The first word of a line is used as key and shall be separated by one or more spaces from its value.
-The following keys are known:
+These configuration snippets shall be UNIX-style text files (i.e. lines separated by a single newline character), in the UTF-8 encoding.
+The configuration snippets are loosely inspired by Grub1's configuration syntax.
+Lines beginning with "#" are used for comments and shall be ignored.
+The first word of a line is used as key and is separated by one or more spaces from the value.

+#### Type #1 Boot Loader Entry Keys

+The following keys are recognized:

-* `title` shall contain a human readable title string for this menu item.
-This will be displayed in the boot menu for the item.
-It is a good idea to initialize this from the `PRETTY_NAME` of `/etc/os-release`.
+* `title` is a human-readable title for this menu item to be displayed in the boot menu.
+It is a good idea to initialize this from the `PRETTY_NAME=` of `/etc/os-release`.
 This name should be descriptive and does not have to be unique.
-If a boot loader discovers two entries with the same title it is a good idea to show more than just the raw title in the UI, for example by appending the `version` field.
+If a boot loader discovers two entries with the same title it should show more than just the raw title in the UI, for example by appending the `version` field.
 This field is optional.

-Example: "Fedora 18 (Spherical Cow)".
+  Example: `title Fedora 18 (Spherical Cow)`

-* `version` shall contain a human readable version string for this menu item.
-This is usually the kernel version and is intended for use by OSes to install multiple kernel versions at the same time with the same `title` field.
+* `version` is a human-readable version for this menu item.
+This is usually the kernel version and is intended for use by OSes to install multiple kernel versions with the same `title` field.
 This field shall be in a syntax that is useful for Debian-style version sorts, so that the boot loader UI can determine the newest version easily and show it first or preselect it automatically.
 This field is optional.

-Example: `3.7.2-201.fc18.x86_64`.
+  Example: `version 3.7.2-201.fc18.x86_64`

-* `machine-id` shall contain the machine ID of the OS `/etc/machine-id`.
-This is useful for boot loaders and applications to filter out boot entries, for example to show only a single newest kernel per OS, or to group items by OS, or to maybe filter out the currently booted OS in UIs that want to show only other installed operating systems.
+* `machine-id` is the machine ID of the OS.
+This can be used by boot loaders and applications to filter out boot entries, for example to show only a single newest kernel per OS, to group items by OS, or to filter out the currently booted OS when showing only other installed operating systems.
   This ID shall be formatted as 32 lower case hexadecimal characters (i.e. without any UUID formatting).
 This key is optional.

-Example: `4098b3f648d74c13b1f04ccfba7798e8`.
+  Example: `machine-id 4098b3f648d74c13b1f04ccfba7798e8`

-* `sort-key` shall contain a short string used for sorting entries on display.
-This can be defined freely though should typically be initialized from `IMAGE_ID=` or `ID=` from `/etc/os-release` of the relevant entry, possibly suffixed.
+* `sort-key` is a short string used for sorting entries on display.
+This should typically be initialized from the `IMAGE_ID=` or `ID=` fields of `/etc/os-release`, possibly with an additional suffix.
 This field is optional.
 If set, it is used as primary sorting key for the entries on display (lexicographically increasing).
 It does not have to be unique (and usually is not).
 If non-unique the the `machine-id` (lexicographically increasing) and `version` (lexicographically decreasing, i.e. newest version first) fields described above are used as secondary/ternary sorting keys.
 If this field is not set entries are typically sorted by the `.conf` file name of the entry.

+  Example: `sort-key fedora`

-* `linux` refers to the Linux kernel to spawn and shall be a path relative to `$BOOT`.
+* `linux` is the Linux kernel to spawn and as a path relative to `$BOOT`.
 It is recommended that every distribution creates a machine id and version specific subdirectory below `$BOOT` and places its kernels and initial RAM disk images there.

-Example:
+  Example: `linux /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux`

-  `/6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux`.
-* `initrd` refers to the initrd to use when executing the kernel.
+* `initrd` is the initrd to use when executing the kernel.
 This also shall be a path relative to `$BOOT`.
 This key is optional.
 This key may appear more than once in which case all specified images are used, in the order they are listed.

-Example:
+  Example: `initrd 6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`
-  `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`.

 * `efi` refers to an arbitrary EFI program.
 This also takes a path relative to `$BOOT`.
 If this key is set, and the system is not an EFI system this entry should be hidden.

 * `options` shall contain kernel parameters to pass to the Linux kernel to spawn.
 This key is optional and may appear more than once in which case all specified parameters are used in the order they are listed.

+  Example: `options root=UUID=6d3376e4-fc93-4509-95ec-a21d68011da2 quiet`

 * `devicetree` refers to the binary device tree to use when executing the kernel.
 This also shall be a path relative to `$BOOT`.
 This key is optional.

-Example:
+  Example: `devicetree 6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`
-  `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`.

 * `devicetree-overlay` refers to a list of device tree overlays that should be applied by the boot loader.
 Multiple overlays are separated by spaces and applied in the same order as they are listed.
 This key is optional but depends on the `devicetree` key.

-Example:
-  `/6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_A.dtbo
-  /6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_B.dtbo`
+  Example: `devicetree-overlay /6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_A.dtbo /6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_B.dtbo`

-* `architecture` refers to the architecture this entry is defined for.
+* `architecture` refers to the architecture this entry is for.
 The argument should be an architecture identifier, using the architecture vocabulary defined by the EFI specification (i.e. `IA32`, `x64`, `IA64`, `ARM`, `AA64`, …).
-If specified and this does not match (case insensitively) the local system architecture this entry should be hidden.
+If specified and it does not match the local system architecture this entry should be hidden.
+The comparison should be done case-insensitively.

+  Example: `architecture aa64`

-Each configuration drop-in snippet must include at least a `linux` or an `efi` key and is otherwise not valid.
-Here's an example for a complete drop-in file:
+Each configuration drop-in snippet must include at least a `linux` or an `efi` key.
+Here is an example for a complete drop-in file:

     # /boot/loader/entries/6a9857a393724b7a981ebb5b8495b9ea-3.8.0-2.fc19.x86_64.conf
     title        Fedora 19 (Rawhide)
     sort-key     fedora
     machine-id   6a9857a393724b7a981ebb5b8495b9ea
     version      3.8.0-2.fc19.x86_64
-    options      root=UUID=6d3376e4-fc93-4509-95ec-a21d68011da2
+    options      root=UUID=6d3376e4-fc93-4509-95ec-a21d68011da2 quiet
     architecture x64
     linux        /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux
     initrd       /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd